Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 And often, it is where the shift begins.

-You may still care about the other person, but you no longer feel completely responsible for their every reaction.
+Your voice can become easier to access.
+The guilt may still appear, but it may not take over.
+You may still care about the other person, but no longer feel completely responsible for their every reaction.

 You may begin to feel that you can be kind and clear at the same time.